TIAGo-WE-COBOT/hri_conversational_agency/README.md

     ollama pull llama3.2:3b
     ```

-#### Ollama and Langchain
+### Langchain

+> [!IMPORTANT]
+> This installation is required only if you intend to run `chat_advanced.py`.

 * Install Ollama as per instructions in [Installation/Backend/Ollama](#ollama) section.
 * Install Langchain and its required components
     ```
-    TODO.
+    pip install -qU langchain-core langchain-ollama langgraph
     ```
 * Pull the model you will use with `ollama pull <model>`.
-To be able to run the `chat_extended.py` node out-of-the-box, you have to pull the model used as default first.
+To be able to run the `chat_advanced.py` node out-of-the-box, you have to pull the model used as default first.
 To do so:
     * Start Ollama
     ```
     ollama serve